-And although "knives carried in sheaths which are worn openly suspended from the waist of the wearer are not considered "concealed" within the meaning of this section", knives that are tucked into a waistband are.16
+And although knives carried in sheaths which are worn openly suspended from the waist of the wearer are not considered "concealed," knives that are tucked into a waistband are.21

-Note: Carrying a concealed dirk, dagger, or explosive substance is a separate and distinct offense from California Penal Code 12025 PC, carrying a concealed weapon.
-Penal Code 12025 PC only applies to carrying concealed "pistols, revolvers, or other firearms capable of being concealed upon the person".17 The same goes for concealed weapons permits under California Penal Code 12050 PC.18
+Note also that carrying a concealed dirk or dagger is a separate and distinct offense from California Penal Code 25400 PC, carrying a concealed weapon.
+Penal Code 25400 PC only applies to carrying concealed "pistols, revolvers, or other firearms capable of being concealed upon the person".22

 Fortunately, there are a number of California legal defenses that a good criminal defense lawyer can present on your behalf.
 The following are some examples.

 This defense works best when the weapon is carried in a loose piece of clothing (a jacket, for example) or carried in a purse, backpack, briefcase, or other object that you are holding in your hand.
-If the weapon is physically attached to your body (for example, carried in your waistband), this defense probably wouldn't work.
+If the weapon is physically attached to your body (for example, carried in your waistband), this defense would be more difficult to assert.23

 Similarly, if the weapon isn't carried on your person...but is, perhaps, lying on the passenger seat of your car...you aren't guilty of this offense.

 If the weapon was in plain view and not substantially concealed upon your person, you don't violate the statute.
-Again, "knives carried in sheaths which are worn openly suspended from the waist of the wearer are not concealed within the meaning of this section."
+Again, dirks and daggers carried in sheaths which are worn openly suspended from the waist of the wearer are not concealed.

 The weapon was discovered during an illegal search and seizure

-Many concealed weapons charges arise after an officer stops a suspect for conduct totally unrelated to firearms or weapons.
-This is sometimes the case when an officer stops an individual for a traffic violation, to initiate a "welfare check", or while searching the suspect incident to a lawful arrest for another criminal offense.
+Many concealed weapons charges arise after an officer stops a suspect for conduct totally unrelated to weapons.
+This could be for a traffic violation, a so-called "welfare check", or during a search incident to a lawful arrest for another criminal offense.